Office of Counseling and Guidance

 University Job Fair

-1. to provide career preparations and opportunities primarily to graduating students as well as those in the internship phase of their study programs;
+• To provide career preparations and opportunities primarily to graduating students as well as those in the internship phase of their study programs.
+The Job Fair is also open to students in earlier batches, graduate students, and other members of the UP community who may be scouting for jobs.

-2. to introduce to students a framework on career pathing that can guide their employment search;
+• To introduce to students a framework on career pathing that can guide their employment search;

-3. to develop in the students wholesome employment/ career search and decision making processes;
+• To develop in the students wholesome employment/ career search and decision making processes;

 Student Services